Knee replacement recovery will vary from person to person but is generally really good. 92% of partial knee replacements last at least 20 years.

 You will start your exercises straight away and will progress through the rehab programme as instructed.
 People are usually discharged home after 24 hours, butmay be kept in for a couple of days if needed.

-Within 3-6 weeks you will likely:
+Usually with partial knee replacement recovery, after 3-6 weeks you will likely:

 • be walking normally without any aids